<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 Compatible with Both Spring and Fall Applications

-For those considering a spring or fall application, Extract PBA can be tank mixed with herbicides, including glyphosate, and applied with burndown.
+For those considering a spring or fall application, EXTRACT can be tank mixed with herbicides, including glyphosate, and applied with burndown.
 It can also be broadcast with liquid fertilizers.

-By using Extract PBA to increase nutrient release from crop residues and the soil, growers will be set up for greater success in the coming season.
+By using EXTRACT to increase nutrient release from crop residues and the soil, growers will be set up for greater success in the coming season.

 Download the Bulletin